Mulege Baja California, Mexico Travel Guide

 Volcanic island in Loreto Bay National Marine Park with sea lion colonies and snorkeling.

-This location is an important drive to the Pacific side.
+This place is a significant drive to the Pacific side.
 Organized tours are suitable.

-Explore small ranching communities among the hills surrounding Mulegé with a local guide.
+Explore small ranching communities in the hills surrounding Mulegé accompanied by a local guide.

 The missions themselves serve as significant historical and spiritual sites.